 It’s me Erica from the Jersey Shore, the jersey girl here.

 How are you Erica and welcome to the podcast.

 Thank you. pleased to be here.

 Yeah, so good to have you here.
-Before I get into the questions and finding out a little bit more about you tell me a little bit about what happened to you Erica?
+Before I get into the questions and find out a little bit more about you tell me a little bit about what happened to you, Erica.

-Well it wa s a cold, snowy day on March 7 2018, I woke up with a extreme headache.
+Well, it was a cold, snowy day on March 7, 2018, I woke up with an extreme headache.
 I had gotten a new job and I called at work.
 I don’t feel good.
-I texted my sister who was my roommate and said, something’s going on.
+I texted my sister who was my roommate and said, Something’s going on.
 Can you get me a drink from the kitchen downstairs?

-And then I started like, spitting out by right side of my face and I’m like, Oh man.
+And then I started like, spitting out by the right side of my face and I’m like, Oh man.
 Oh Rach, think I’m having a stroke.
-She goes, do you want me to call mom?
+She goes, Do you want me to call Mom?
 Our mom is a registered nurse.
-Said yeah, she FaceTime my mom and my mom was assessing me and I said, Mom, I think I’m having a stroke she goes I think you are too, Rachel call 911 now.
+Said yeah, She FaceTime my mom, and my mom was assessing me and I said, Mom, I think I’m having a stroke She said, ” I think you are too, Rachel call 911 now.

 How old were you?

 Erica Wasser 6:39